jennanowland/Data400_Final/README.md

 ![returns_season](https://github.com/user-attachments/assets/88687ce7-1634-4997-a4df-0796df900553)
 Coca-Cola shows positive average returns during the holiday season (Nov–Jan), followed by a drop in February.
 In contrast, Pepsi experiences negative returns during the Super Bowl month (Feb), but sees a strong rebound in March, suggesting a delayed market reaction to its major campaign.
 ![trends](https://github.com/user-attachments/assets/f20094e6-4a05-4cd8-84ec-85df5f43ce6f)
+The Google Searches display that the highest peaks occured the first two Super Bowl's for Pepsi.
+Coca-Cola does not receive nearly as many searches.
+Some things to keep in mind are that people had to specifically search "Coca-Cola" in order for it to be counted in the data.
+In the future, it might be useful to broaden the search with proper data cleaning techniques.

 ## Takeaways ##